ghi-electronics/Docs/software/tinyclr/tutorials/networking/spwf04sx.md

 ### ResetConfiguration()

 `ResetConfiguration()`.
-Restores the factory configuration variables to the flash of the Wi-Fi module.
-It is necessary to perform a hardware or software reset of the Wi-Fi module after a factory restore.
+Restores the factory configuration variables to the flash of the WiFi module.
+It is necessary to perform a hardware or software reset of the WiFi module after a factory restore.
 Takes no arguments and has no return value.

 ### SendHttpGet()